VISIT

 PIONEER LIFESTYLE

-The life of a pioneering family was one of difficulty and hard work.
+Pioneering family life was one of difficulty and hard work.
 The mountains of the Wood River Valley, although creating stunning scenery, were a harsh environment to establish a homestead.
 Short growing seasons, heavy snowfall in winters, and isolation from other communities made the early communities tough and perseverant.

-But persevere they did, and while the earliest pioneers created their townships they also became a tight knit community.
+Persevere they did, and the earliest pioneers created their townships and established a tight-knit community.

-On display in BCHM are numerous examples of the way of life for the early pioneers.
-An early 1900s kitchen shows how everyday tasks as simple as making food and washing laundry, was a rustic experience.
+On display in the BCHM are numerous examples of life for the early pioneers.
+An early 1900s kitchen shows how everyday tasks as simple as preparing food and washing laundry were challenging experiences.

 Pioneer Lifestyle Kitchen Display